OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 The Xero Z-Trail EV sandal shares some similarities with the Chacos, such as adjustable straps and a lightweight design.

 However, the Xero Z-Trail sandal has a more minimalist construction, with a thinner sole and less cushioning.
-While this makes it incredibly lightweight and flexible, it may result in less overall protection and durability compared to the Chaco Z/Cloud.
+While this makes it incredibly lightweight and flexible, it may result in less overall protection and durability compared to the Z/Cloud.

 The Chaco adventure sandals also provide a more secure fit due to their toe loop design, which can be advantageous for more challenging terrains.